WASH Futures Conference 2016

 The future of action on WASH (water, sanitation and hygiene) looks positive – with the post-2015 Sustainable Development Goals global agenda maintaining attention on the need for water, sanitation and hygiene for everyone, all the time.
 But the path to achieving this global agenda requires new ways of thinking.

 How can all WASH actors - governments, private sectors and civil society - work together to ensure WASH, whether at community-scales or larger institutional-scales, to achieve not only sustained access for everyone, but also health, well-being, environmental and economic outcomes for societies?

-In May 2016 practitioners and professionals from civil society, governments, private sectors, donors, students and academic institutions, will come together to contribute to the broader international WASH dialogue and share knowledge with the Australian WASH community and partners.
+In May 2016 practitioners and professionals from civil society, governments, private sectors, donors, students and academic institutions, came together to contribute to the broader international WASH dialogue and share knowledge with the Australian WASH community and partners.

 WASH 2016 program and themes

-The Department of Foreign Affairs and Trade (DFAT), the Australian WASH Reference Group and the International WaterCentre (IWC) are partnering to deliver an international water, sanitation and hygiene (WASH) conference in 2016.
-WASH Futures 2016 builds on the successes of three earlier international WASH conferences in 2008, 2011 and 2014.
+The Department of Foreign Affairs and Trade (DFAT), the Australian WASH Reference Group and the International WaterCentre (IWC) partnered to deliver an international water, sanitation and hygiene (WASH) conference in 2016.
+WASH Futures 2016 built on the successes of three earlier international WASH conferences in 2008, 2011 and 2014.

 - WASH management for sustainable service delivery

 - Ensuring WASH reaches everyone

 - WASH and water security

 - WASH in the Pacific: situations and trends